ICshX/PatternLocatorX---bedrockfinder/README.md

-This is the branch for the (Web service)[https://patternlocatorx.onrender.com]
+This is the branch for the [https://patternlocatorx.onrender.com](Web service)